yetanotherco/aligned_layer/README.md

 There is a section for operator, aggregator, and keys.
 Also, there are common variables for the project.

-There are also three other configuration files in the `config-files` directory for the operator.
+There are also three other configuration files in the `config-files` directory for operators.
 They have their own keys and addresses.

 ## FAQ